 Net cash provided by operating activities for the nine months ended September 30, 2021 was approximately \$4.0 million.
 This included a net loss of approximately \$4.8 million, adjusted for non-cash items of approximately \$2.1 million for depreciation and amortization, approximately \$21.7 million for the provision for unrecoverable advances, approximately \$3.5 million for the increase in fair value of warrant liabilities, and approximately \$6.3 million for stock-based compensation expense, offset primarily by an increase in derivative asset fair value of \$33.0 million and an increase in non-cash interest of approximately \$0.6 million.
 Further changes in cash flows from operations included an increase in receivables related to revenue from Member advances of approximately \$1.7 million and a decrease in other current liabilities of approximately \$2.0 million.
-These changes were offset primarily by a decrease in prepaid income taxes of approximately \$1.3 million, a decrease in prepaid expenses and other current assets of approximately \$0.6 million, an increase in accounts payable of approximately \$6.0 million, and an increase in accounts payable of approximately \$6.0 million, and an increase in accounts payable of approximately \$6.0 million, and an increase in accounts payable of approximately \$6.0 million, and an increase in accounts payable of approximately \$6.0 million, and an increase in accounts payable of approximately \$6.0 million, and an increase in accounts payable of approximately \$6.0 million, and an increase in accounts payable of approximately \$6.0 million.
+These changes were offset primarily by a decrease in prepaid income taxes of approximately \$1.3 million, a decrease in prepaid expenses and other current assets of approximately \$0.6 million, an increase in accounts payable of approximately \$6.0 million, and an increase in accrued expenses of approximately \$4.5 million.